Choosing the best kitchen benchtop material: Caesarstone, Natural Stone or Porcelain Panels?

-Given the popularity of Caesarstone and other engineered or reconstituted stone products, you might assume that they're the best option for kitchen benchtops.
+Given the popularity of Caesarstone and other engineered or reconstituted stone products, you might assume that they’re the best option for kitchen benchtops.
 But in reality, there are many aspects of this material that make it a poor choice, and a poor investment for anyone fitting out a new kitchen.
-Reviewing engineered stone alongside natural stone and ceramic slab products makes its shortcomings all the more apparent.
+Reviewing engineered stone alongside natural stone and porcelain panels products makes its shortcomings all the more apparent.

 The problems with Caesarstone, engineered stone and reconstituted stone

 While Caesarstone is a specific brand, you’ll see the name used interchangeably with “engineered stone” and “reconstituted stone”.
 These terms all refer to the same kind of material – typically 90-95% stone powder, bound together by petrochemical resin.
 Incredibly, almost half of the new benchtops installed in Australia are made from it, but we suspect that many people who choose the material aren’t fully aware of its properties.

 On a purely pragmatic level, engineered stone just isn’t very robust – drop something heavy on your benchtop, and the surface will likely chip on impact; it’s not UV-stable, so will change colour with exposure to direct sunlight (not great for modern kitchens designed for connection with the outdoors); it’s not recommended for installation close to heat sources, making it unsuitable for splashbacks; and while it doesn’t stain easily, it’s not completely nonporous, so will stain if the wrong liquid is left on it for too long.

 And then there are the problems that stem from its chemical composition – engineered stone gives off toxic fumes when it burns; and prolonged exposure to the dust produced when it’s cut, sanded, ground or polished, is considered a risk factor for the development of silicosis, and other serious medical conditions.
 These issues might not have an impact on end users, but they’re concerning nonetheless.